theguyonthesky/Web-Login-Bruteforce/README.md

 # Tools and Technologies Used
 Python – Main programming language.

+Web Login Endpoint – The script requires a web application with a functional login form to target.

 `sys` – Used for output handling and termination.

 `requests` – For sending HTTP POST requests.